-Graduate student in human resources, with a specialization in disability-related issues and assistive technology.
+Human resources professional, with a specialization in training, employee relations, and disability-related issues and assistive technology.
 Attorney with eleven years of practical experience in litigation in New Jersey, particularly in administrative law court.
-Author of three books, four law review articles, and other scholarly pieces.
+Author of three books, five law review articles, and other scholarly pieces.
 Strong legal research and writing skills.
 Expert in analyzing disability-related legal issues.
 Nationally known presenter and researcher on disability issues.
 Proficient in federal grants management.
 Experienced in managing multiple projects.

-- Candidate, MHRM program, Rutgers School of Management and Labor Relations (expected graduation 2017)
+- Master in Human Resource Management, Rutgers School of Management and Labor Relations (expected graduation 2017)

 Major: Political Science.
 Minor: History.